haboateng/periodic-Coulomb-Tree-Method/README.md

 lattlim     w   - Sets the range of periodic images. w is 0 or a positive interger. w = 0 means no periodic images. w = 1 means include nearest
                   neihgbors of the fundmental box as periodic images

+The folders Taylor and Tricubic have examples for using the Taylor or tricubic approximations respectively.